durban/choam/README.md

 - No "infinite loops" are created (e.g., by infinitely recursive `flatMap`s)
 - No `unsafe` operations are used (e.g., `Rxn.unsafe.retry` is obviously not lock-free)
 - We assume instances of `FunctionN` to be pure and total
+- We assume that no dynamic type tests are performed on objects provided by CHOAM
+  - i.e., the dynamic type of these objects is not part of their public API
+  - e.g., don't do this:
+    ```scala
+    def foo(ref: Ref[String]) = ref match { // DON'T do this
+      case ar: java.util.concurrent.atomic.AtomicReference[_] =>
+        ... // use `ar`
+    }
+    ```
-- We assume that certain JVM operations are lock-free:
+- We assume that certain JVM operations are lock-free; some examples are:
   - `VarHandle` operations (e.g., `compareAndSet`)
     - in practice, this is true on 64-bit platforms
     - on 32-bit platforms some of these *might* use a lock